Queen Elizabeth National Park

 • Sunscreen: Protect your skin from the sun’s harmful rays by packing sunscreen with a high SPF rating.

-• First Aid Kit: Bring a simple first aid kit that includes bandages, antiseptic, pain relievers, and any personal medications you may want.
+• First Aid Kit: Pack a simple first aid kit with bandages, antiseptic, pain relievers, and any personal medications you may need.

-• Power Adapter and Portable Charger: Uganda uses Type G electrical outlets.
-If you have a different kind of electronic device, bring an appropriate power adapter.
-A portable charger can be helpful to keep your devices charged during outdoor activities.
+• Power Adapter and Portable Charger: Uganda uses Type G electrical outlets, so bring a suitable power adapter if your devices use a different plug type.
+A portable charger also helps keep your devices powered during outdoor activities.

 Other Considerations: